-- If convicted of all charges, Manning could face life in prison
+- He could face life in prison

-- The intelligence community is trying to plug leaks
+- Intelligence community trying to plug leaks

 If convicted of all charges, he would face a maximum sentence of life in prison, reduction to the lowest enlisted pay grade, E-1; forfeiture of pay and allowances; and a dishonorable discharge.
 Aiding the enemy is a capital offense, but the investigating officer endorsed the view of military prosecutors not to seek the death penalty.